 Air handlers are not blowers.
 This puzzles some of our customers, but it's not too hard to understand and we're happy to explain the difference.
-An air handler contains the blower, and several other pieces within.
+An air handler contains the blower, and several other pieces inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.

 Air Handler vs. Furnace

-Air conditioners contain the condenser and are usually set outside the home.
+Air conditioners contain the condenser and are typically set outside the home.
 One of the most common mix-ups with air conditioners is that they cool the existing air in your home.
 Air conditioners actually pull out heat from inside your home through a number of pieces in your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 Understanding all of your home’s heating and cooling components for the Columbia climate is probably a little impractical, but there are a couple things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Midland Air Service Experts a call at 803-399-7208 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the professionals at Midland Air a call at 803-399-7208 or set up a free appointment online today.